ErikGartner/treehouse/README.md

 The stylesheet belong is simple and only intended to show an easy example of how what is possible.

 ### Custom renderer
 When using dTree on your own site you have the possibility to to fully customize how the library renders the text and the node.
-For security purposes Treehouse allows for custom html templates using a handlebar template.
+For security purposes Treehouse uses a custom text renderer that allows for handlebars template to format the node text.